Contents: Basics; Design Considerations; Conclusions;

-The highest current point in a base loaded antenna, is just above the loading coil.
-If we relocate the loading coil to the center of the antenna, the current flow from the base to the bottom of the coil is almost linear.
+A base loaded antenna has the highest current point (node) just above the loading coil.
+But if we relocate the loading coil to the approximate center of the antenna, the current node will rise as well.
 This fact doubles the radiation resistance.
-It would double the efficiency too (all else being equal), but there is a bit more coil (Q) losses as center loading doubles the required reactance for resonance.
+It would double the efficiency too (all else being equal), but there is a bit more coil (Q) losses as center loading approximately doubles the required reactance for resonance.
 We could more the coil higher up (higher than center), but increasing Q losses soon offset the increase in radiation resistance.
 This fact is illustrated in the ground losses vs. optimal coil position chart shown at right.
 Fortunately, there is a better solution, and that is by capacitively loading the antenna by installing a cap hat!

-Generally speaking, the more capacitance, the higher the radiation resistance.
+Generally speaking, the more capacitance above the loading coil, the higher the radiation resistance.
 However, cap hats increase the wind loading and bending moment stresses significantly more than a whip.
-Therefore, just like coil position, there is a physical limit which must be weighed against the increase in efficiency.
+Therefore, just like coil position, there is a physical and practical limit which must be weighed against the increase in efficiency.
+And, it should be noted that too large of a cap hat (relative to the wave length) will cause the cap hat to radiate essentially reducing efficiency, not improving it.
+Thus, the three loop design discussed below, is a near-optimal, overall design weighing all of the factors.

 Cap haps come in a variety of designs, but some of them perform better than others.
 For example, a spoke design like the one shown at right, don't work nearly as well as those with an enclosing rim, like the one shown below it.
 The reason is, for a given overall diameter, the outer rim almost doubles the effective capacitance.
 This has to be weighted against the slightly increased wind loading, and a greater chance the cap hat could catch on an errant tree limb.